-If it reputation is to be believed, Kenya Coffee is some of the highest quality and best tasting coffee in the world today.
-But what makes the coffee from Kenya as high a quality as many coffee professionals say?
+Kenya Coffee has a reputation of being some of the highest quality and best tasting coffee in the world today.
+But what makes the coffee from Kenya so good and such high quality as many coffee professionals say?

-Kenyan coffee is universally considered to be some of the best coffee in the world.
-It is a country that is rich in history, produces coffee from unique growing region found in few other places in the world and that has a distinctive floral taste profile found nowhere else.
+Kenya is a country that produces coffee from unique growing regions found in few other places in the world and that has a distinctive floral taste profile found nowhere else.

 Coffee was introduced in Kenya in 1893 when missionaries imported Bourbon coffee from Brazil.
 It was first grown at Bura in Taita Hills then under irrigation at Kibwezi in 1900 and at Kikuyu in 1904.
 Kenya was at the time controlled by Britain and was known as the East Africa Protectorate.
 The British, therefore, controlled agriculture in the region, which included coffee growing.

 Now, all crops were to be grown by the white settlers, and natives were to provide free or cheap labor.
 At first, there were no regulations on crop farming, production, processing, grading, and marketing.